Burn Multiple Formula: 1.8x SaaS Median (2026 Data)

 A burn multiple under 1x means you are generating more net new ARR than you are burning.
 That is rare and typically signals a company with strong product-market fit and efficient go-to-market.
 Most healthy growth-stage SaaS companies land in the 1x-2x range.

 If your burn multiple is above 3x for more than a quarter or two, that is a signal to revisit your spending, pricing, or both.
+A persistently high burn multiple is one of the five financial patterns that predict SaaS failure -- see the full analysis in why SaaS businesses fail.
 Check your burn rate benchmarks by funding stage to see where you stand relative to peers.

 2026 Benchmarks by Stage